devemem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File 9-divide_and_rule is a script that prints the result of POWER divided by DIVIDE, followed by a new line.
+File 10-love_exponent_breath is a script that displays the result of BREATH to the power LOVE.